Yamato-class battleship: Anti-aircraft armament

-The Yamato class originally carried twenty-four 25 mm Type 96 anti-aircraft guns, primarily mounted amidships.
-In 1944, both Yamato and Musashi underwent significant anti-aircraft upgrades in preparation for operations in Leyte Gulf using the space freed up by the removal of both midships 15.5 cm secondary battery turrets, and ended up with a complement of twenty-four 12.7 cm guns, and one hundred and sixty-two 25 mm antiaircraft guns, The 25 mm anti-aircraft guns could tilt at 90-degree angles to aim at planes directly overhead, but their mountings' lack of protection made their gunnery crews extremely vulnerable to direct enemy fire.
-These 25 mm guns had an effective range of 1500–3000 m, and an effective ceiling of 5500 m at an elevation of +85 degrees.
-The maximum effective rate of fire was only between 110 and 120 rounds per minute because of the frequent need to change the fifteen-round magazines.
+The Yamato class originally carried twenty-four 25 mm Type 96 antiaircraft guns, primarily mounted amidships.
+In 1944, both Yamato and Musashi underwent significant anti-aircraft upgrades in preparation for operations in Leyte Gulf using the space freed up by the removal of both midships 15.5 cm secondary battery turrets, and ended up with a complement of twenty-four 12.7 cm guns, and one hundred and sixty-two 25 mm antiaircraft (AA) guns, The 25 mm AA guns could tilt at 90° angles to aim at planes directly overhead, but their mountings' lack of protection made their gunnery crews extremely vulnerable to direct enemy fire.
+These 25 mm guns had an effective range of 1500–3000 m and an effective ceiling of 5500 m at an elevation of +85°.
+The maximum effective rate of fire was only between 110 and 120 rounds/minute because of the frequent need to change the 15-round magazines.
 This was the standard Japanese light AA gun during World War II; it suffered from severe design shortcomings that rendered it a largely ineffective weapon.
 According to historian Mark Stille, the twin and triple mounts "lacked sufficient speed in train or elevation; the gun sights were unable to handle fast targets; the gun exhibited excessive vibration; the magazine was too small, and ... the gun produced excessive muzzle blast".

-The class was also provided with two twin mounts for the licence-built 13.2 mm Type 93 anti-aircraft machine guns, one on each side of the bridge.
+The class was also provided with two twin mounts for the licence-built 13.2 mm Type 93 AA machine guns, one on each side of the bridge.
 The maximum range of these guns was 6500 m, but the effective range against aircraft was only 1000 m.
-The cyclic rate was adjustable between 425 and 475 rounds per minute; the need to change 30-round magazines reduced the effective rate to 250 rounds per minute.
+The cyclic rate was adjustable between 425 and 475 rounds/minute; the need to change 30-round magazines reduced the effective rate to 250 rounds/minute.

 The armament on Shinano was quite different from that of her sister vessels due to her conversion.
-As the carrier was designed for a support role, significant anti-aircraft weaponry was installed on the vessel: sixteen 12.7 cm guns, one hundred forty-five 25 mm anti-aircraft guns, and three hundred and thirty-six 5 in anti-aircraft rocket launchers in twelve twenty-eight barrel turrets.
-None of these guns were ever used against an enemy vessel or aircraft.
+As the carrier was designed for a support role, significant AA weaponry was installed on the vessel: sixteen 12.7 cm guns, one hundred forty-five 25 mm AA guns, and three hundred and thirty-six 5 in AA rocket launchers in twelve 28-barrel turrets.
+None of these guns was ever used against an enemy vessel or aircraft.